thenickcox/zen_chimes/README.md

     =[Zen Chimes]==================================================
     = Running: 'rake test'
     =
-    = Take this time to breath and focus.
+    = Take this time to breathe and focus.
     ===============================================================

     Run options: